kanaka/mal/process/guide.md

   `fn*`, then you will need to do so now.
   * `apply`: takes at least two arguments.
 The first argument is a function and the last argument is a list (or vector).
+The function may be either a built-in core function, an user function constructed with the `fn*` special form, or a macro, not distinguished from the underlying user function).
 The arguments between the function and the last argument (if there are any) are concatenated with the final argument to create the arguments that are used to call the function.
 The apply